andrewMal/Boost-Your-Vocabulary-XLSX-Database/README.md

 2.The First time when you run the programm you have to choose your database(.xlsx file).
 Choose the file vocDatabase.xlsx.
 After the first time when you run it , will be created a .ser file which remember the path of your xlsx file.

+You can modify xlsx file from app or from